fmbarina/.dotfiles/README.md

 When dotfiles is run, the following happens.
 - Git is installed if necessary.*
 - The repository is cloned/updated in ~/ with aforementioned Git.
-- Dotfiles sources relevant files inside src/
+- Dotfiles sources relevant files inside src/ and vendor/
 - `bin/` - Everything here will be added to PATH.
 - `link/` - Everything here will be linked to the home directory.
 - `init/` - Everything here will be run once, if appropriate.